-- F. Violation: Failure to place a portable toilet on the building site immediately after the site is cleared. - Penalty: A Stop Work Order will be issued and remain in effect until the portable toilet is provided on the site. - G. Violation: Failure to place and/or maintain protective fencing and/or siltation fencing as required by the ARC.
+F. Violation: Failure to place a portable toilet on the building site immediately after the site is cleared.
+The toilet must be screened and the door facing the home.

+Correction: A Stop Work Order will be issued and remain in effect until the portable toilet is provided on the site.

+G. Violation: Failure to place and/or maintain protective fencing and/or siltation fencing as required by the ARC.

-Penalty: Daily fine beginning on the third day after telephone or fax notification to the Builder of Record by the ARC and continuing until the violation is corrected.
+Correction: Beginning on the third day after telephone or email notification to the Builder of Record by the ARC a stop work order will be issued which will remain in effect until the violation is corrected.